-File validation#
+File validation

-Why is this needed?#
+Why is this needed?

-Cooler index corruption#
+Cooler index corruption

-To make a long story short, older versions of cooler (including v0.8.3) had a bug in cooler zoomify that caused the generation of invalid file indexes.
+In essence, older versions of cooler (including v0.8.3) had a bug in cooler zoomify that caused the generation of invalid file indexes.
 This results in duplicate pixels with different values being reported for the affected region.

 Example:

-Output of cooler dump for corrupted file 4DNFI9GMP2J8.mcool#
+Output of cooler dump for corrupted file 4DNFI9GMP2J8.mcool

 chrom1